saaranshpandey/portfolio/README.md

 ### Projects

+- **Brewery Data Analysis (EDA)** | Python, Spark SQL (Mar 2024 - Present)
+  - Conduct an in-depth exploratory data analysis (EDA) on a brewery dataset.
+  - Key objectives include identifying trends in alcohol content over time, calculating the mean alcohol percentage of the top 10 highest-earning beer batches, examining the SKU distribution across various beer styles, among other objectives.
+  - This initiative aims to leverage advanced data processing and analytical techniques to derive actionable insights from complex datasets.

 - **Image and Text Classification with Deep Learning Models** | Python, TensorFlow, PyTorch (Aug 2023 – Dec 2023)
-  - Computer Vision (CV) Pipeline
+  - Utilized Python, TensorFlow, and PyTorch to elevate machine learning benchmarks through deep learning models.
-    - Implemented CNN models using TensorFlow on the CIFAR-10 dataset, elevating baseline accuracy from 70.99% to 80.13% by iterative hyperparameter tuning, dropout layers, and L2 regularization, showcasing advanced feature abstraction capabilities.
+    - Developed and fine-tuned CNN models on the CIFAR-10 dataset, achieving a notable accuracy improvement and demonstrating resilience against dataset shifts.
-    - Assessed model resilience through dataset shift experiments, (flips, shifts, zoom, rotation, brightness adjustments), where CNNs demonstrated robust performance against traditional ML models' significant performance drops.

-  - Natural Language Processing (NLP) Pipeline
-    - Developed RNN and LSTM networks using PyTorch, NLTK, Pandas, and NumPy on the IMDB reviews dataset for sentiment analysis, integrating GloVe embeddings to reach an optimal test accuracy of 88.67%.
+    - Implemented RNN and LSTM networks for sentiment analysis on the IMDB reviews dataset, incorporating GloVe embeddings to enhance model performance and precision, showcasing effectiveness in sequential data processing.
-    - The leading RNN model, refined via hyperparameter optimization for learning rates and hidden layer sizes, exceeded traditional ML benchmarks with a precision of 0.917, highlighting its efficiency in handling sequential data.
-    - Conducted experiments on dataset shifts by varying review lengths, showcasing LSTM's adeptness at processing longer sequences with maintained high performance metrics (84.5% accuracy, 95.2% precision on shifted datasets).

 - **Numerical modeling & analysis of chalcogenide based step-index optical fiber** | Published in Elsevier, 2020 (Oct 2019 – Jan 2020)
-  - Engineered and simulated AsSe2/As2S5 chalcogenide step-index optical fiber for mid-IR supercontinuum generation, analyzing core radius impact using MATLAB and COMSOL Multiphysics®.
+  - Contributed to the research work published in Elsevier in 2020, showcasing the engineering and simulation of AsSe2/As2S5 chalcogenide step-index optical fibers using MATLAB and COMSOL Multiphysics®.
-  - Achieved broad supercontinuum spectrum spanning 1–10 μm for mid-IR applications, optimizing for 50 fs pulse input at 5 kW, highlighting potential in optical imaging and sensing.
+    - The work analyzed the impact of core radius on performance, achieving a broad supercontinuum spectrum from 1–10 μm, optimized for 50 fs pulse input at 5 kW.
+This research highlighted the fiber's potential in enhancing optical imaging and sensing technologies.

 - **VLC Modulation Toolkit using Reconfigurable GNU Radio Framework** Published in IEEE, 2019 (May 2019 – Jul 2019)
-  - Developed an innovative modulation toolkit for Visible Light Communication (VLC) systems using Python and the GNU Radio framework, enhancing user-centric simulation capabilities.
+  - The development of a modulation toolkit for Visible Light Communication (VLC) systems using Python and the GNU Radio framework was published in IEEE in 2019.
-  - Incorporated multiple modulation schemes for the user to analyze its realistic performance in terms of Bit Error Rate.
+    - This project enhanced simulation capabilities for VLC systems by incorporating multiple modulation schemes, enabling the analysis of performance in terms of Bit Error Rate, marking a significant advancement in optical communications.

 ### Skills